Single-Member LLC vs. Multi-Member LLC: How to Choose in 2024

 4. Liability Protection

-Just like single-member LLCs, multi-member LLCs also protect the owners’ assets from business liabilities.
+Just like a single-member LLC, a multi-member LLC also protects the owners’ assets from business liabilities.
 This personal liability protection is even stronger as there’s a better separation of the business and its owners.

 5. Increased Credibility